 The Remarkable Italy and its Smaller Charms

 Italy is truly a remarkable and outstanding place under the sun.
-While all tourists and travelers around the world are familiar with its top-visit cities and areas, today we help you explore Italy’s hidden gems and all those small and charming towns dotted around the map of this incredibly sunny and friendly country!
+While all tourists and travellers around the world are familiar with its top-visit cities and areas, today we help you explore Italy’s hidden gems and all those small and charming towns dotted around the map of this incredibly sunny and friendly country!

 Alberobello – The Diamond of Puglia

 Alberobello – a city so enchanting that it’s hard to remember in which country or on which planet you are.
 Bringing you back to reality – you are in sunny Italy!
-The historic part of the city consists of conical whitewashed houses (trulli).
-The style trulli is invented in the region when locals needed houses that are easy to dismantle.
+The historic part of the city consists of conical whitewashed houses (Trulli).
+The style Trulli is invented in the region when locals needed houses that are easy to dismantle.
 The idea is to hide their homes from tax inspectors sent by the king of Naples.
 These dry stone huts are built of limestone slabs arranged on top of each other to form pyramidal, domed or cone-shaped roofs.

 Despite the absence of mortar, the structure is surprisingly stable.
 These strange, mysterious sights of the southernmost Italian region are not found anywhere else in the country.
 Because of this particularity, the city is one of the sites on UNESCO’s List of World Cultural and Natural Heritage for Italy.
 Their primitive form gives the impression that they are ancient but, in fact, the oldest date back to the 18th century.

-Today there are about 1500 trulli in Alberobello.
-The originality of Alberobello undoubtedly lies in the trulli, but if you still want to visit a museum, you can visit the Museo del Territorio Casa Pezzolla where tools and objects are related to the traditions and folklore of the trulli.
+Today there are about 1500 Trulli in Alberobello.
+The originality of Alberobello undoubtedly lies in the Trulli, but if you still want to visit a museum, you can visit the Museo del Territorio Casa Pezzolla where tools and objects are related to the traditions and folklore of the Trulli.

 Bari – The Capital of Puglia

 The most precious ones are Basilica di San Nicola, Bari Cathedral and Castello Normanno – Svevo.
 The castle was built in the 12th century and was demolished and rebuilt again.
-Today, exhibitions are often organized there.
+Today, exhibitions are often organised there.
 To the south is the modern Murat quarter, with a network of perpendicular streets and a romantic seaside alley along the sea.

 You can go shopping on the Via Manzoni and Corso Cavour shopping streets.
 Walking along Corso Cavour, you will come across the Opera – Teatro Petruzzelli – one of the most magnificent in Italy after those in Milan and Naples.
 And since you are in Italy, indulge in active culinary tourism.
 Include in your menu pasta, pizza, snacks, spicy taralli and the unique Pane di Altamura (Altamura bread), which you can try only in Bari.
 Pay close attention to the wines in Bari.
 The local wines of Gravina, Locorotondo and Gioia del Colle are emblematic.
 Dessert wines of the Aleatico variety are a wonderful finish to any fine dinner.